andreArtelt/ceml/docs/faq.rst

     Go to Github_ and create a new issue.
 I will take a look at it and let you know whether/when I will/can implement this.

+Where can I learn more about the computation of counterfactual explanations?
+    Please take a look at the section :ref:`theory_background`.

 .. _License: https://github.com/andreArtelt/ceml/LICENSE
 .. _Github: https://github.com/andreArtelt/ceml/